Advaita as a Path

 Looking to India for Guidance

-ImageSince 2005, we have been graced by our relationship with His Holiness, Shri Bharati Tirtha Mahaswamigal, the Shankaracharya of the Sringeri Math in southern India.
-This center is the first and foremost of the four Peethams established by the renowned 8th century philosopher-saint Shri Adi Shankara, the principal exponent of Advaita (nondualism).
-Shri Bharati Tirtha is the 36th in an unbroken lineage of student-teacher relationships that lead directly back to Shri Shankara.
+Since 2005, we have been graced by our relationship with His Holiness, Shri Bharati Tirtha Mahaswamigal, the Shankaracharya of the Sringeri Sharada Peetham in southern India.
+This center is the first and foremost of the four Peethams, institutes established by the renowned 8th century philosopher-saint Shri Adi Shankara, the principal exponent of Advaita.
+Shri Bharati Tirtha is the 36th in an unbroken lineage of student-teacher relationships that lead directly back to Shankara.

 A Focus on Meditation

 Meditation leads to the experience of deep unity and is a key aspect of Advaita practice.
 We offer training in meditation, contemplation, and reflective exercises, and initiation into mantra meditation as authorized by Shri Bharati Tirtha.
-Members of our community who have been meditating for many years provide ongoing support to new meditators, as well as to those with background in meditation practice.
+Members of our community who have been meditating for many years provide ongoing support to new meditators, as well as to those experienced in meditation practice.

 Ultimately, what matters most is the sense of community and the experience of unity discovered through Advaita.
 This is what we offer the Greater Boston community: decades of experience with Advaita in the context of group study, meditation and retreats.